manu05X/CS-Fundamentals/src/main/java/com/manish/OOD/StructuralDesign/Structural.md

 The Proxy pattern is a structural design pattern that provides a surrogate or placeholder for another object to control access to it.
 There are several types of proxies, each serving a different purpose.
 Here are the main types of proxies:

 1. **Virtual Proxy:**
-- Purpose: Controls access to a resource that is expensive to create.
+- **Purpose**: `Controls access` to a resource that is `expensive to create`.
-- Usage: When you want to delay the creation and initialization of an expensive object until it's actually needed.
+- **Usage**: When you want to `delay the creation` and initialization of an `expensive object until it's actually needed`.
-- Example: A virtual proxy might represent a large image file and only load the image from disk when it's actually displayed on the screen.
+- **Example**: A virtual proxy might represent a `large image file` and `only load` the image from disk when it's `actually displayed on the screen.`

 2. **Remote Proxy:**
-- Purpose: Represents an object that exists in a different address space (typically on a different machine).
+- **Purpose**: Represents an object that exists in a different address space (typically on a different machine).
-- Usage: Used in distributed systems to hide the fact that an object resides in a different location, and to handle the complexities of communication between the client and the remote object.
+- **Usage**: Used in distributed systems to hide the fact that an object resides in a different location, and to handle the complexities of communication between the client and the remote object.
-- Example: In a client-server application, a remote proxy could represent a service running on a remote server.
+- **Example**: In a client-server application, a remote proxy could represent a service running on a remote server.

 3. **Protection (or Access) Proxy:**
 - Purpose: Controls access to the real object by checking permissions or other access criteria.